encoredev/examples/ts/template-engine/README.md

 # Template Engine with Encore.ts

-This example utilizes a Raw endpoint to handle serve views through a template engine.
-This example uses the [EJS](https://ejs.co/) for rendering views but the same concept could be used for a different template engine.
+This example utilizes a Raw endpoint to serve views through a template engine.
+The example implementation uses [EJS](https://ejs.co/) for rendering views, but the same approach is also applicable for other template engines.

 ## Developing locally